scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         reference to crash.
     -   Generating a postscript resource font on the mac from a script did not work.
-    -   Werner points out that afm files generated by FontForge still claim to have been made by pfaedit.
+    -   Werner points out that afm files generated by websharpstudios still claim to have been made by pfaedit.
 Oops.
     -   Didn't parse user defined encodings properly and often omitted the first glyph.